ehr-lshtm/template-stata/README.md

-# r-template
+# stata-template

 ## Purpose

-A template to begin a project with R and RStudio.
-[Click here](https://github.com/ehr-lshtm/template/generate) to use this template, then replace this text with a desription of your project.
+A template to begin a project with Stata.
+[Click here](https://github.com/ehr-lshtm/stata-template/generate) to use this template, then replace this text with a desription of your project.

 ## Untracked files